 The BlakOpal Levant Suit is Available Now

 All the items are now available in the BlakOpal Designs shoppe in-world as separates, and also in a number of bundles.
+Click here to find out more about the Levant Suit Update.
 The suit bundles include 5 pieces (tails coat, shirt-vest in 2 colors, pants and socks) for male avatars.
 You can also find them using the Shop button in the SineSpace client.
 Buy for yourself or as a gift for a friend.
 The Levant Suit in SineSpace look great as a set but you can also mix and match them to create countless different looks.
 Read on to learn more about each of the individual pieces.

 A gothic, victorian-inspired brocade jacket with long coattails and metal buttons.
 It can be worn separately, and also as part of the Levant Suit ensemble (which pairs well with the BlakOpal Oxford Shoe).
 Features high quality model, advanced materials and cloth physics (where available).